 It’s frustrating when it feels like nobody is seeing your posts.
 Sometimes it seems like you’re the only person who doesn’t have the whole thing figured out – like there must be one simple, glaring thing you’re doing wrong and just need to fix, like plugging the hole in a sinking rowboat.

-Want to know how your Facebook Page is really doing?
-You can’t just look at your own stats – you need to have something to compare them to.
+That’s when it’s time to get a little perspective on your Facebook reach and check if your numbers are really that bad.
+To do that, you can’t just look at your own stats – you need to have something to compare them to.